evilnick/plakar.io/content/posts/2025-07_02/index.md

 ## Short summary

+> @himynameisnico — 7/10/25, 8:15 AM
+> Hello guys ! how are you ?
+It's possible use plakar with OneDrive?

+> @riki — 7/11/25, 2:12 AM
+> Hi guys, is it possible to use Google drive as a repo for Plakar?

 By now,
 if you read our previous articles, you should know that Plakar is built upon Kloset - our engine that abstracts data storage into full-featured snapshots.

 One of the features of Kloset is to provide programming interfaces to extend its support.

+{{<github repo="plakarKorp/go-kloset-sdk">}}

 ---
 ## What are integrations ?